jaksa97/LeafSaver/README.md

 # LeafSaver

-This project is an API for LeafSaver application written in Sprin Boot
+This project is an API for LeafSaver application written in Spring Boot

 ## Setting up